jbcayrou/sfOauthServerPlugin/README.markdown

   * Enable modules
-There are four modules in this plugin : sfOauthAuth, sfOauthApplication,sfOauthDeveloper sfOauthAdmin
+There are five modules in this plugin : sfOauthAuth, sfOauthApplication,sfOauthDeveloper sfOauthAdmin, sfOauthTest

 sfOauthAuth : permits to exchange token and code for the authentication.

 sfOauthApplication : has just one action for the moment : authorize It is in this action that an user accept or not an application to access to its data.

-sfOauthAdmin : is for developers.
+sfOauthDeveloper : is for developers.
 You can define developers for an application.
 For the moment they can change some parameters and see how many people use their application.

-The last one is just a module for the backend to manage consumers.
+sfOauthAdmin : for the backend to manage consumers.

+sfOauthTest: examples.

 You have to enabled these modules in yours applications.